ahtisham-estimatingservices/Estimating-Services/README.md

 ## Core Expertise in Drywall Estimation

-With a strong foundation in **US construction standards**, I provide **accurate cost estimates** for a wide range of drywall and related services:
+With a strong foundation in **US & Australian construction standards**, I provide **accurate cost estimates** for a wide range of drywall and related services:

 - **Wall Gypsum Board**
   - Fire-resistant